- Best Lawyers in America © 2017 – 23rd Edition – Professional Malpractice Law – Plaintiffs

 More about Jennifer as a Lawyer

-Jennifer M. Grieco is currently serving as the President of the State Bar of Michigan.
+Jennifer M. Grieco is the Immediate Past President of the State Bar of Michigan, having served as President from 2018-2019.
 She concentrates her practice in the area of complex commercial litigation.
 Her experience encompasses a broad range of commercial disputes with a particular emphasis on business tort claims including professional malpractice, contract claims, construction litigation and coverage claims.

 Jennifer has more than 20 years of trial experience and has been awarded multiple high-profile verdicts and arbitration awards.
 She has also been granted summary judgment/disposition on numerous occasions in favor of her clients as both the plaintiff and the defendant.